Lowen-Lab/BarcodeID/README.md

       * This table reports the jaccard dissimilarity between all samples (0 means identical, 1 means there is no overalp in barcodes.
 This metric only considers overlap in barcode presence between samples, not their frequency).

 The intermediate files generated for each sample are located in *"./barcode_info/samples/"*

+An optional output is a stacked bar plot of the barcodes from all samples.
+By default, the height of the bars will be scaled to 1.0, but if the user wants to scale the bar height to titer, they can create a file called "sample_titers.txt" that is tab separated, with one sample per line like this: sampleID -tab- titer.